-Santiago de Cali, or just Cali as it typically known, is located in the country of Colombia.
-It is the most populated city in the southwestern region of Colombia, boasting a population of over 2.3 million.
-This makes Cali the third most populous in the country.
+Santiago de Cali, or just Cali as it is typically known, is located in the country of Colombia.
+It is the most populated city in the southwestern region of Colombia, boasting a population of over 2.3 million, making Cali the third most populous in the country.

 City Size and Population Density

-The city spans 560.3 square kilometers, which when calculated with the estimated popultion makes the population density approximately 10,000 people per square mile.
+The city spans 560.3 square kilometers, which when calculated with the estimated population makes the population density approximately 10,000 people per square mile.

 Colombia officially acknowledges three ethnic minority groups: the Afro-Colombian, indigenous, and Romani populations.

-Spanish, Amerindian, Creole, and Romani languages are all in use in Columbia with Spanish being the main language.
+Spanish, Amerindian, Creole, and Romani languages are all in use in Columbia with Spanish being the primary language.